brservico/Brservicos/README.md

 * Android 5 and 6
 * Apple iOS 8 and 9

-*This doesn't mean that JoomGap Boilerplate cannot be used in older OS, just that we'll ensure compatibility with the ones mentioned above.*
+*This doesn't mean that it cannot be used in older OS, just that we'll ensure compatibility with the ones mentioned above.*

 ## Screenshots